-Filet crochet patterns are not always granny's doilies on the coffee table. -:) Filet crocheting is a very universal technique.
-It allows you in a very simple way to create your own patterns which do not even remind those simple doilies which your grandmother adored so much.
+Filet crochet patterns are not always granny's doilies on the coffee table.
+Filet crocheting is a universal technique.
+It allows you in a very simple way to create your own patterns which won't remind you of those doilies which your grandmother adored so much.

 Filet patterns will look great both whether you crochet fine silk or cotton thread or you are going to use thick wool yarn.
-That's why very many crocheters prefer namely filet crochet patterns when they consider variants for crocheting a new project.
+That's why many crocheters prefer this type of filet crochet patterns when they consider variants for crocheting a new project.

 All filet crochet patterns consist of two kinds of meshes:

 Opened and filled....
 Hm, not too many variants of stitches to demonstrate your creativity.
 Nevertheless, lets try.

 To crochet a typical opened mesh cell: make double crochet, chain 2, double crochet, (dc, ch2, dc).